JavaScript is currently not supported/disabled by this browser. Please enable JavaScript for full functionality.

 Herpes Simplex Virus (HSV)

 Herpes simplex virus (HSV), a member of the herpesviridae family in the α-herpesvirus subfamily, exists in two subtypes: HSV-1 and HSV-2.
-Its genome consists of approximately 152 kb of linear double-stranded DNA, organized into covalently linked long (UL) and short (US) segments, each containing unique sequences and inverted repeats.
+HSV has been widely used as an anterograde neural circuit tracing tool.
 Upon infection of host cells, the HSV genome circularizes.
 Nearly half of the HSV genome comprises non-essential genes, providing ample space for genetic modification.
-This allows for the insertion of large foreign genes or multiple transgenes into the viral genome simultaneously.

 HSV is capable of infecting humans and is widely prevalent globally, with approximately 70% to 90% of adults having been exposed to the virus.
-HSV infections can result in conditions such as gingivostomatitis (e.g., cold sores) and keratoconjunctivitis, although these occur in only a small proportion of cases.
+HSV infections can result in conditions such as gingivostomatitis (e.g., cold sores) and keratoconjunctivitis.
 Due to the potential risks associated with HSV, all neural circuit tracing experiments utilizing this virus must be conducted in a biosafety level 2 laboratory.
 Proper protective measures should be strictly followed, and all procedures should be performed with caution.

 Depending on the experimental objectives, HSV can be divided into three categories: HSV amplicons, HSV H129, and HSV TK-deleted (HSV-∆TK).